 .\ModernPublicFolderToMailboxMapGenerator.ps1 -MailboxSize 25GB -MailboxRecoverableItemSize 1GB -ImportFile .\publicfolderstats.csv -ExportFile C:\PFMigration\map.csv

-In Exchange Online, mailboxes act as the backbone for the Public Folder storage, we need to create these mailboxes before we can create public folders.
+In Exchange Online, mailboxes act as the backbone for the Public Folder storage, and we need to create these mailboxes before we can create public folders.
 Connect to Exchange Online PowerShell and run this script:

 $mappings = Import-Csv C:\PFMigration\map.csv